Carin Bondar: Career

 Bondar is known for her bold approach to science storytelling.
 She has received accolades and global media-coverage for her music video parodies including a play on Miley Cyrus' "Wrecking Ball."
 She has appeared in several live events including I F*#cking Love Science Live, the Australian National Science Week, and the Bay Area Science Festival.

+Bondar was elected to the Board of Education for the Chilliwack School District in 2021.